Your First Game¶

 Player node and set the speed property to

-_ready() function is called when a node enters the scene tree, so
+_ready() function is called when a node enters the scene tree,

-that’s a good time to find the size of the game window:
+which is a good time to find the size of the game window:

 func _ready(): screensize = get_viewport_rect().size